 Speaking of conversations, hostels are social places.
 They’re built around communal spaces —the dorms, the lounges and the kitchens—and we’re all there to meet new people and learn new things.
 You just don’t get that at a hotel or even an AirBnB.

 Food can tell you a lot about a place and the people that live there.
 In a hostel kitchen, guests from all kinds of different places are bringing in their own take on breakfast, lunch, dinner and snacks with their own recipes and ingredients.
 Linger long enough and you might get invited to share a meal from somewhere you’d never think of travelling to.
 And then you can return the favour.

 Tons of hostels offer up free activities, making it way easier to get out and experience the culture of whatever place you’re visiting.
 Even pub crawls can take on a totally different vibe depending on where you go.
 From walking tours, to sports to trivia nights—a hostel’s free activities are designed to bring people together and experience new places.

 Okay, it goes without saying that hostels are all about travel.
 But we live and breathe the stuff.
 From the people who stay at our hostels to the people who work at them, we all know we have one major thing in common: we have an unwavering need to explore, discover and learn.
 Travelling with an open mind and an open heart definitely uncovers the best travel moments and memories.

-This year, HI Canada is donating $1 from every overnight stay on September 21st to the Youth Travel Foundation to fund a Sleep for Peace grant.
+This year, HI Canada is donating $1 from every overnight stay on September 21st to Indigenous Women Outdoors to help indigenous women (gender-expansive) connect with the land and each other by creating safe opportunities that eliminate barriers to getting into nature.
 Hostels across the country are also marking the week in their own special ways.